Tzipi Livni: UK arrest warrants

 Yehuda Blum, Israel's former ambassador to the United Nations and a professor of law at Hebrew University of Jerusalem, commented: "The abuse and misuse of this concept of universal jurisdiction should be discontinued."
 Blum said the law was intended for use in cases with no clear jurisdiction, such as piracy in international waters, and should not be expanded for political aims.
 Israeli officials, acting under orders from Prime Minister Benjamin Netanyahu, told the British ambassador they expect quick action to change the law.
 Livni called the arrest warrant "an abuse of the British legal system".
-At a security conference in Israel, Livni did not directly address the arrest warrant but defended Israel's conduct during Operation Cast Lead, saying she "would make the same decisions all over again".
-"When the state of Israel has to do the right thing, it has to be done – condemnation or no condemnation, statements or no statements, arrest warrants or no arrest warrants. ...
-This is the role of leadership, and as far as I’m concerned I would repeat each and every decision."

-In 2011, private groups asked the UK Crown Prosecution Service to issue an arrest warrant against Livni under universal jurisdiction because of her alleged role in Israeli military action against Gaza in December 2008.
-Keir Starmer, Britain's chief prosecutor, blocked the issue of an arrest warrant.
+In 2011, private groups asked the Crown Prosecution Service to issue an arrest warrant against Livni under universal jurisdiction because of her alleged role in Israeli military action against Gaza in December 2008.
+Sir Keir Starmer, Director of Public Prosecutions for England and Wales, blocked the issue of an arrest warrant.

 Leadership defeat and resignation

 In November 2011, the three candidates opposed to Tzipi Livni in 2008 called for a primary to be held as soon as possible, citing the probability of Knesset elections soon.
 On 19 January 2012, Livni set the primary date for 27 March 2012.
 Livni lost by a wide margin (64.5% to her 35.5%) to challenger and former defense minister Shaul Mofaz.
 In May 2012, despite Mofaz's appeal for her to remain in the party, Livni resigned from the Knesset.
 She stated that although she was leaving the Knesset, she was not retiring from public life, as Israel was "too dear" to her.
 Commenting on decisions she made, which may have contributed to her loss, she stated "I am not sorry for not backing down in the face of political blackmail—even when the price was being in the government—and for not willing to sell the country to the ultra-Orthodox," adding "And I'm definitely not sorry for the main issue I promoted.
 Even if the Israeli–Palestinian conflict isn't in vogue right now, there's an urgent need to reach a permanent agreement with the Palestinians as well as with the Arab world."